 You are all familiar with selective complementarian Bible reading.
-If, some day, you are in the mood for poking light fun at them, here is a few text to use for construing a Bible presentation whereby women and men are equal, but men really should accept they are here to complement women as the ones with the wisdom to be teachers and authority figures:
+If, someday, you are in the mood for poking light fun at them, here are a few texts to use for construing a Bible presentation whereby women and men are equal, but men really should accept they are here to complement women as the ones with the wisdom to be teachers and authority figures:

 Satan is male – Satan is described as “he” throughout the Bible.

 Sin entered the world through Adam: Romans 5:12,14